Cambio-Project/hazard-elicitation/wiki/setup.md

 4. Deploy your python application ([Example](https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-getting-started-python))
     1. Install latest IBM Cloud CLI [binaries](https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases/)
     2. Navigate to the root folder of your application
-    3. Create a `manifest.yml` file for custom deployment information
+    3. Modify the `manifest.yml` file to your custom deployment information
-    4. Create a `Procfile` to define the entry point for your application
-    5. Run the deployment script or use the following CLI commands in a terminal window to deploy:
+    4. Run the deployment script or use the following CLI commands in a terminal window to deploy:
         - via deployment script:
             - define `IBM_CLOUD_USER`, `IBM_CLOUD_PW`, `IBM_CLOUD_GROUP`, `IBM_CLOUD_ORG`, and `IBM_CLOUD_SPACE` in your environment
+            - > ./deploy.sh
         - via manual cli input:
             1. > ibmcloud login -u `<your username>` -p `<your password>`
             2. > ibmcloud target -r `<Cloud Foundry region>` -g `<Cloud Foundry group>` -o `<Cloud Foundry organisation>` -s `<Cloud Foundry space>`
             3. > ibmcloud cf push
+       - via docker:
+         - > ibmcloud cf push --docker-image styinx/hazard_elicitation_slim

-If everything went successfully you should [see](https://cloud.ibm.com/cloudfoundry/public) your app running
+If everything went successfully you should [see](https://cloud.ibm.com/cloudfoundry/public) your app running.

 > Note that the free Lite plan limits the number of groups, organisation, and spaces to one each.
 > The default group is called `Default`, and the default space is called `dev`.

-## Setup Dialogflow